Public Records Request Procedures

-2. Upon receipt of a written public records request by an entity other than the Division of Marketing and Communication, the Alcorn official who received the request will immediately (within one business day) forward a copy of the request to the Division of Marketing and Communication.
-The vice president for Marketing and Communication will process the request.
+2. Upon receipt of a written public records request by an entity other than the Office of Marketing and Communication, the Alcorn official who received the request will immediately (within one business day) forward a copy of the request to the Office of Marketing and Communication.
+The senior director for Marketing and Communication will process the request.
 If further review is necessary then Marketing and Communication will forward a copy of the request to IHL Board's Legal Office or the Attorney General's Office.

 3. Upon receipt, IHL Board's Legal Office or the Attorney General's Office will review the request for compliance with the law.

-6. The Division of Marketing and Communication will then determine, upon advice of IHL Board’s Legal Office or the Attorney General's Office, whether the records are subject to exemption from disclosure.
+6. The Office of Marketing and Communication will then determine, upon advice of IHL Board’s Legal Office or the Attorney General's Office, whether the records are subject to exemption from disclosure.

 7. If no exemption applies to the records, or any part thereof, then: